Neo-Thomism in Brazil: Traditional Thomists: 1930–1965

-This belligerent approach was soon after assumed by Leonel Franca, the first rector of the Pontifical Catholic University of Rio de Janeiro (1940), which had evolved from the earlier-founded Instituto Católico de Estudos Superiores (1932).
-Unlike Sentroul and Van Acker, Franca defended traditional Thomism.
-The University of Rio, founded by cardinal Sebastião da Silveira Cintra, aimed at following the line of the Gregorian University and was directed by the Jesuits.
-Franca had already published in 1918 a manual called Noções de História da Filosofia (lit.
-'Notions of the History of Philosophy') in which he defended Thomism and attacked those philosophical schools perceived as "modernist" by the Catholic Church.
-As it was for a long time one of the few philosophy textbooks published in Portuguese, it proved highly influential both in the teaching of laymen and in that of priests at seminaries.
-Styled as a "strict-observance Thomist", Franca's opera omnia extend to 15 volumes, of which the most notable is his A crise do mundo moderno (lit.
+A more belligerent defender of traditional Thomism than Sentroul and Van Acker was Leonel Franca, the first rector of the Pontifical Catholic University of Rio de Janeiro, founded in 1940, which had evolved from the Instituto Católico de Estudos Superiores, founded in 1932.
+The University of Rio was founded by cardinal Sebastião da Silveira Cintra, was directed by the Jesuits, and aimed at following the line of the Gregorian University.
+In 1918 Franca had published the manual "Noções de História da Filosofia" (lit.
+'Concepts of the History of Philosophy') which defended Thomism and critiqued philosophical schools designated as "modernist" by the Catholic Church.
+For a long time it was one of the few philosophy textbooks published in Portuguese and thus proved highly influential in the teaching of both laymen and priests at seminaries.
+Styled as a "strict-observance Thomist", Franca's body of writing extends to 15 volumes, of which the most notable is A crise do mundo moderno (lit.
 'The Crisis of the Modern World').

-Another relevant figure from the Pontifical Catholic University was the Benedictine monk Tomás Keller, who did not only advance Neo-Thomism through his comparative studies in light of Leibnizianism, but also became a key promoter of the Liturgical Movement in Brazil.
-Keller became famous for his speeches asking for liturgical renewal at the Rio de Janeiro Monastery, to which numerous Catholic intellectuals and students attended.
+Another relevant figure from the Pontifical Catholic University was the Benedictine monk Tomás Keller, who not only advanced Neo-Thomism through his comparative studies in Leibnizianism, but also became a key promoter of the Liturgical Movement in Brazil.
+Keller became famous for his speeches asking for liturgical renewal at the Rio de Janeiro Monastery, which numerous Catholic intellectuals and students attended.
 Thomism was also promoted at Rio by Maurílio Teixeira-Leite Penido, a Brazilian priest who had returned to his country after years serving as a professor at Fribourg.
-Despite being a specialist in modern philosophy, Penido had studied Aquinas (mostly through his commentators like Thomas Cajetan) and developed on comparative studies between Scholasticism and other currents of thought.
-The intellectual school at Rio has been described as notably more conservative than that of São Paulo.
+Despite being a specialist in modern philosophy Penido had studied Thomas Aquinas – albeit mostly through commentators like Thomas Cajetan – and had developed comparative studies between Scholasticism and other currents of thought.

-The Pontifical Catholic University of São Paulo, which annexed the School of São Bento, was founded in 1946.
-The city had already seen the rise of a number of Catholic philosophical institutions such as the Sociedade de Filosofia e Letras de São Paulo (1930) or the Faculdade de Filosofia Sedes Sapientiae in the early 1940s.
+A less conservative intellectual school of philosophy was that of the Pontifical Catholic University of São Paulo, which was founded in 1946 after annexing the School of São Bento.
+Sao Paulo had already seen the rise of a number of Catholic philosophical institutions such as the Sociedade de Filosofia e Letras de São Paulo, founded in 1930, and the Faculdade de Filosofia Sedes Sapientiae, founded in the early 1940s.
 The latter would become famous after publishing the first edition of the Summa Theologica in modern Portuguese, translated by Alexandre Corrêa.
-Despite holding a remarkable orthodoxy regarding Catholic social teaching, most of the aforementioned institutions were closer to the line of Van Acker and Sentroul in attempting a critical and comparative approach to Thomism instead of the apologetical trend championed by Franca.
+Despite holding to a remarkable orthodoxy regarding Catholic social teaching, the aforementioned institutions were closer to the line of Van Acker and Sentroul in attempting a critical and comparative approach to Thomism instead of the apologetic trend championed by Franca.

-Conservative Neo-Thomism found a key lay defender in the convert Jackson de Figueiredo (1891–1928).
-Founder of the A Ordem magazine and member of the Centro Dom Vital intellectual circle, Figueiredo adopted an extremely belligerent position as a Catholic apologist.
-A self-described intolerant, his views were probably influenced by those of Joseph de Maistre, Charles Maurras and Blaise Pascal.
+Conservative Neo-Thomism also found a key lay defender in the convert Jackson de Figueiredo (1891–1928).
+The founder of the A Ordem magazine and a member of the Centro Dom Vital intellectual circle, Figueiredo adopted an extremely belligerent position as a Catholic apologist.
+A self-described intolerant, his views were probably influenced by those of Joseph de Maistre, Charles Maurras, and Blaise Pascal.